LOAN PROGRAMS

 Ignoring Permit and Zoning Requirements

 Skipping the permitting process is a dangerous mistake in fix-and-flip projects.
 While it may seem like a way to save time or money, completing renovations without the required permits can lead to legal issues, fines, or difficulties during the sale process.
-Some buyers may refuse to purchase a home with unpermitted work, forcing you to go back and fix it later.
+Some buyers may refuse to purchase a home with unpermitted work, forcing you to go back and reapply for permits.

-The easiest way to save on rental property financing is to find a trusted lender that can get you the best leverages and rates.
+The easiest way to save on fix-and-flip project financing is to find a trusted lender that can get you the best leverage and rates.
 RCN Capital lends to real estate professionals, commercial contractors, developers & small business owners across the nation.
-We provide short-term fix & flip financing, long-term rental financing, and new construction financing for real estate investors.
+We provide short-term fix-and-flip financing, long-term rental financing, and new construction financing for real estate investors.
 RCN Capital also has flexible and competitive loan options available.
-Are you looking to purchase or refinance an investment property?
+If you are looking to purchase or refinance an investment property, connect with us today to discuss our financing programs.